Avoid having to check back. Subscribe to Health Care Policy and Marketplace Review and receive an email each time we post.

 Again, his emphasis on healthier lifestyles is embraced by all of the other candidates and doesn’t give him an advantage.

 Perhaps the most important thing a new president can do in this regard is to use the “bully pulpit” to place far more emphasis on just how unhealthy Americans are becoming.
-We can pass all of the health care reform proposals we like and spend the many more in billions of dollars each year but that will do little as we watch our youngest generation on its way to becoming the first in American history to be less healthy than the prior generation.
+We can pass all of the health care reform proposals we like and spend many more billions of dollars each year but that will do little as we watch our youngest generation on its way to becoming the first in American history to be less healthy than the prior generation.

 Will the Obama health reform plan work?